kpb/opinionated-hugo/opinionated-hugo-book/src/create-new-blog.md

   └── themes
 ```
 You _could_ place all your templates in the `layout` directory, but I think it's better to generate a new theme in the
-_theme_ directory.
-It keeps the content and the style separate and you could then version the theme in it's on Git repo.
+`theme` directory.
+This keeps the content and the style separate and you can version the theme in its own Git repo.

 ```bash
 $ hugo new theme opinionated-theme